Protopic Side Effects

 Generic Name: tacrolimus topical

 Note: This page contains side effects data for the generic drug tacrolimus topical.
 It is possible that some of the dosage forms included below may not apply to the brand name Protopic.

 For the Consumer

 Applies to tacrolimus topical: topical ointment

-Along with its needed effects, tacrolimus topical (the active ingredient contained in Protopic) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tacrolimus topical (the active ingredient contained in Protopic) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tacrolimus topical:Incidence not known
+If any of the following side effects occur while taking tacrolimus topical, check with your doctor immediately:Incidence not known

 - black, tarry stools